Fusion-Party-Aus/Formal-Documents/Constitution.md

 5. At the special meeting—

-   1. the grounds for the vote of no confidence must be presented in both written form and can be read by a Member seeking the disendorsement of the candidate or elected representative; and
+   a) the grounds for the vote of no confidence must be presented in both written form and can be read by a Member seeking the disendorsement of the candidate or elected representative; and

    2. the candidate or elected representative who is the subject of the petition must be given the opportunity to present a statement in their defence.